SAFCSP-Team/binary-tree-decision-tree/README.md

 ```

-In `main` function perform the following actions:
+In `main` method perform the following actions:

 1 - Create a DecisionTree object with the name (decisionTree) and (decisionTree) should hold the root question.
 2 - Add the rest of the questions to complete the tree.